® The CBX ignition system

 Part 3

 In The CBX Ignition, Parts 1 and 2, we looked in detail at the pulsers and spark units, including how to test them.
-In this, the final installment, we’ll take a close look at the ignition coils.
+Now we’ll take a close look at the ignition coils.

 Hummm, zzzaaap!